pfrazee/infocivics/index.md

 Essential rights are a premise for rules which cannot be easily removed, even within a democracy.
 This often takes the form of a constitution, which requires a high degree of consensus to amend.
 With essential rights, rules like private property and free speech can be protected through a high degree of requisite consensus.
 Thus, democracy and private property are made compatible.

+<div class="contained-img" style="background-image: url(/images/john-locke.jpg)"></div>

 John Locke's *Treatises* were considered instrumental to the formation of Western democracies, along with the writings of [Montesquieu](https://en.wikipedia.org/wiki/Montesquieu) and [Jean-Jacques Rousseau](https://en.wikipedia.org/wiki/Jean-Jacques_Rousseau).

-Had Locke's Two Treatises on Government existed prior to 1647, is it possible that the Putnam soldiers would have successfully argued for their democracy?
+Had Locke's Two Treatises on Government existed prior to 1647, is it possible that the Putney soldiers would have successfully argued for their democracy?
 Likewise, is it possible that we have lost better forms of government by lacking the ideas to articulate them?

 ### Applying civics to technology